 Gambling addiction can vary between individuals but always has disastrous consequences on the gambling addict and all those affected.

 Due to the popularity of online gambling and the accessibility of casino sites, the number of gamblers has increased significantly over the past few years.
 Signing up to an online casino and using your credit or debit card is all it takes to start gambling on the internet, but that does not mean you have a problem.
-It is problematic, however, when you are spending too much time and money at betting sites and lying to yourself and your loved ones about your spending habits.
+It is problematic, however, when you are spending too much time and money at online betting sites and lying to yourself and your loved ones about your spending habits.

 As they say, admitting you have a problem is the first step, although many pathological gamblers deny the issue and lie about the extent of their interest in these games of chance.
 One of the main things to look out for is how much time and money you have invested into gambling.
 Another clear sign is the constant need to gamble.
 Many gambling addicts are unable to find enjoyment in any other activity, which is a big red flag that must be recognised.
 Spending less times with friends and family and more time in front of your computer betting on your favourite casino games means there is a problem that needs to be addressed